savonet/liquidsoap/doc/content/external_streams.md

 * `max`: Maximum duration of the buffered data.
 * `channels`: Number of channels.
 * `samplerate`: Sample rate.
-* `restart`: Restart the process when it has exited normaly.
+* `restart`: Restart the process when it has exited normally.
 * `restart_on_error`: Restart the process when it has exited with error.

 The last parameter is unlabeled.
 It is a string containing the command that will be executed to